siepppie/SudokuSolver/README.md

 # SudokuSolver
-SudokuSolver for Computational Intellegence at Utrecht University
+SudokuSolver for Computational Intelligence at Utrecht University

 input: 81 numbers seperated by spaces (0 for empty)
 output: solved sudoku